 Tutor profile: After graduating with a Masters in Design from the Royal College of Art, Lucy Renshaw set up a design studio in her renovated 17th century home and studio in the beautiful Derbyshire dales.

 Her early career included working on private commissions for Liberty London, Kew Gardens, Mint London, Colin Firth’s Eco-Age and Serendipity Paris, as well as selling her bespoke products to private clients and boutique interior shops.

 Lucy has exhibited internationally at Masion et Objet Paris, ICFF New York, Tent London and Grand Designs Live UK.

 Lucy has also published a book, 'Mixed Media and Found Materials', commissioned by A&C Black.

-Tutor Profile: Helen Hollis is course leader for the BA (Hons) Interior Architecture and Design course.
+Tutor Profile: Helen Hollis is the course leader for the BA (Hons) Interior Architecture and Design course.

 She provides academic leadership for the course, which encompasses the design, planning and delivery of the course, working with the course team to ensure high quality academic support for students, as well as supporting students pastorally.